 At the beginning of the twenty-first century, scholars were beginning to become increasingly convinced of the Kurgan hypothesis described above.
 It was confirmed in 2015, when two research groups independently discovered that Indo-European men shared a Y-DNA haplogroup that is called R1a.
 This is found in western Europe, in Ukraine, southern Russia, Uzbekistan, Iran, and among the priestly caste on the Indian subcontinent.
 A related haplogroup, R1b, is more specific for western Indo-Europeans.

 Another discovery was that the Indo-Europeans shared a genetic modification that allowed them to drink milk of non-humans (e.g., goat's and cow's milk).
 Lactase persistence gave the dairy pastoralists access to an additional source of food and may offer a partial explanation of their success.
 A success, however, that was also achieved by violence and murder: while in western Europe there is continuity in the mitochondrial DNA that people inherit from their mothers, a typically male Y-DNA group like G2a came to an end.
-The immigrants must have killed the original male population and we can imagine what the Indo-European men did to the female half the original population.
+The immigrants may have killed the original male population and we can imagine what the Indo-European men did to the female half the original population: in any case, they must have had children with the widows and daughters of the dead men.

 - J.P.
 Mallory, In Search of the Indo-Europeans (1989)